Skip to content

 We build rocm-jax nightly with a Github Actions workflow.

-Nightly docker images are kept in the Github Container Registry
+Using our Docker images is by far the simplest way to run JAX on ROCm.
+Nightly Docker images are kept in the Github Container Registry

 echo <MY_GITHUB_ACCESS_TOKEN> | docker login ghcr.io -u <USERNAME> --password-stdin